Arthritis in the Hands

 Treating Arthritis in the Hands

-Braces, or splints, support the joint and promote proper alignment.
+Physical therapy can be helpful for some types of arthritis.
+Exercises can improve range of motion and strengthen the muscles surrounding joints.
+Braces or splints may support the joint and promote proper alignment.
 Working with your medical provider, you’ll find the right balance of when and how often to wear a brace, and when wearing a brace too much can cause your muscles to atrophy.

 Why Choose Norton Arm & Hand Institute